temporalio/documentation/kb/prometheus-grafana-setup.md

 #...
 ```

-In this example, we have set up Grafana without authorizations; this is not a good practice and is not recommended.
+In this example, we have set up Grafana to start without authorizations; this is not a good practice and is not recommended.
 See the [Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/) for details on how to customize your Grafana setup.

 Set Prometheus as your datasource for Grafana at the source path defined in the configuration.
 You can do this either on the UI or in your Grafana deployment configuration.

-In the example above, the data sources are defined in the Grafana deployment configuration in a configuration YAML file at ./deployment/grafana/provisioning/datasource, for example, as:
+For the example above, create a configuration file (for example - config.yml) file at ./deployment/grafana/provisioning/datasource in your docker-compose Temporal Cluster project and configure the Prometheus data source for Grafana, as shown:

 ```
 apiVersion: 1